 Envisioned to be a new cultural hub, adjacent to New York’s Meatpacking District, the SuperPier at the historic Pier 57 is undergoing an extensive redevelopment.
 Once completed, it will house Google’s new office as well as a dynamic mix of office, retail, and public space.
 That will also include a full wraparound apron at water level and a landscaped rooftop park with breathtaking views of Manhattan’s West Side and the Hudson River.

-Originally constructed in 1952, the Pier was an innovative engineering achievement for the techniques employed that keep it afloat.
-Just below the water, three large watertight concrete chambers support the main structure in lieu of traditional piles.
-Furthermore, these underwater chambers serve as unique occupiable basement spaces, unlike at other piers.
-Making this existing structure waterproof, flood proof and resistant to corrosion were all major considerations for this redevelopment.
+Before this redevelopment had taken place, the pier itself was known as an innovative engineering achievement due to the techniques employed to keep it afloat.
+Originally constructed in 1952, the main structure of the pier was supported and continues to be supported by three large watertight concrete chambers that are just below the water, which was done in lieu of traditional piles.
+Furthermore, these underwater chambers serve as unique occupiable basement spaces, unlike the supports for other piers.
+With that in mind, making this existing structure waterproof, floodproof, and corrosion-resistant were all major considerations for this redevelopment.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 Krystol T1 is a surface applied crystalline slurry treatment that transforms new or existing concrete into a permanent waterproofing barrier.

 Krystol Waterstop Treatment is a cementitious crystalline slurry that is applied to horizontal and vertical construction joints to provide additional waterproofing protection, and protect rebar from corrosion.